Union Pacific Alco, Baldwin and Fairbanks-Morse Switchers

 There is scant information about the work assignments of UP's Baldwin locomotives.
 A June 1960 record from the builder shows the VO-1000s and the DS-4-4-1000s as working in the Omaha, Nebraska, area.
 In February 1964 the VOs had been retired, but all five of the DS-4-4-1000 group were assigned to the Wyoming Division.
 All six VO-1000s were retired in October 1962, but their disposition after retirement is not known.
 The DS-4-4-1000s were retired in February 1965 and traded to ALCO Products on new C630s in July 1966.
 They were scrapped for ALCO by Industrial Maintenance Service at Hammond, Ind., in September 1966.

 Although they were not designed as switching locomotives, with a switcher's traditional end-cab configuration, UP's Baldwin fleet also included seven road-switchers in the form of a single DRS-6-4-1500 and six AS-616s.
 The DRS-6-4-1500 was numbered as UP 1250.
 This unit was originally built as Baldwin demonstrator 1500 in November 1946 and was sold to UP 14 months later in January 1948.
-It apparently ran out its days between delivery in 1948 and retirement in 1962 operating in the Spokane, Washington. area.
+Research suggests that it ran out its days between delivery in 1948 and retirement in 1962 operating in the Spokane, Washington, area.
 UP's six AS-616 (road numbers 1260-1265) were delivered in December 1951 and January 1952 and were purchased solely for work as heavy switchers in the Ogden, Utah, terminal and the retarder (hump) yards in Pocatello, Idaho, and North Platte, Nebraska.
 UP 1250 was retired in 1962 and sold, turning up in 1971 in EMD's scrap line.
 The AS-616s were retired in 1968 and 1969, and were traded to EMD on new SD45s and DDA40Xs.

 Fairbanks-Morse H10-44s